 The Listings are not a free pass to disability.
 It is not enough to have a condition described in the listing, you also have to have medical documentation (not just your say-so) that the condition meets certain medical requirements.
 For example, here is the listing for chronic pulmonary insufficiency which may be used for COPD.
 Not only do you need to have a breathing test performed but your results must be within a particular range based on your height.

 I have had numerous clients with COPD and other respiratory conditions.
 Very few have met the Listing.

-However, when I have a case that does meet a Listing, of course I will structure the presentation of the case around it: Social Security own guidelines says that the condition with those particular findings is disabling.
+However, when I have a case that does meet a Listing, of course I will structure the presentation of the case around it: Social Security’s own guidelines says that the condition with those particular findings is disabling.
 Should I avoid Social Security’s own shortcut?
 That would be crazy!

 Are we all liars?

 The sum of the Judge’s quote suggests that doctors lie, lawyers lie and claimants are trained to lie.

 So, who is left?
 Ah yes, the Social Security technicians and Social Security doctors who denied the case in the first place.

 Should anyone be surprised that this judge only approves 11% of cases?